 "Amusement park" is a very broad term, and can be used to describe a variety of establishments from open museums with a minimal presence of interactive entertainment (such as the Chinese watermelon museum) to the world’s largest theme park in Dubai, which is currently being built with a planned grand opening in 2020.
 In this light, the world of amusement parks is much more colorful and diversified than what we see in Disney Land and Disney World in the U.S. These two may be the most famous ones but there are many other places across the globe worth visiting.

-An amusement park’s grandness is not singularly measured by sheer size but, arguably more importantly, by attendance as well.
+The grandeur of an amusement park is not singularly measured by sheer size but, arguably more importantly, by attendance as well.
 Many data analysis entities put together official lists of the biggest entertainment districts in the world.
 Official statistics for theme park uses, however, come from one single place – the Global Attractions Report also known as the Theme Index.
-Here are some of their most interesting finding from 2014 regarding some of the world’s most frequented theme parks.
+Here are some of their most interesting finding from 2015 regarding some of the world’s most frequented theme parks.

 The Three Most Visited Theme Parks

 In 2015, the biggest theme park by attendance was the Magic Kingdom at Walt Disney World Resort, hosting 20.49 million visitors in the year up 6% over 2014.
 Located in Lake Buena Vista, Florida, this park is constantly evolving and adding new attractions to keep its visitors excited.
 The latest innovation is a supercharged ride with a Fast and Furious theme.